mikeinspace/stamps/README.md

 This all pertains to current state.
 The future-state proposal would require a MIME-type like 'text/plain' for the auxilary content to be decoded.

+## XCHAIN-specific markup

+While no specific markup should be required, STAMPS are purposely designed to be very small in the range of 24x24 pixels.
+While they can be presented at this size or even scaled-up using the traditional method, the user experience would be sub-optimal.
+Using a few simple CSS rules will optimize the rendering.
+Eg: image-rendering: pixelated;

 ## STAMP Indexing Reference

 The official stamp indexing reference is here: https://stampchain.io/stamp.json This may be generated and hosted by anyone using the sample code in this project.